spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ### Testing

-- *Test deployments*.
+- *Perform Deployment tests*.
 [Test your deployments locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.html#bootstrap-with-codedeployymlcode) to understand how your application will perform and work when deployed.
-- *Test All Payment options*.
+- *Perform all Payment options tests*.
 Before deploying your payment options, test them locally.
 For more information, see [HowTo: Debug payment integrations locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-debug-payment-integrations-locally.html).
-- *User Acceptance Testing (UAT)*.
-Besides internal testing, conducting extensive UAT to validate the functionality and user experience from an end-user perspective is always a great idea before opening your system publicly.
+- *Perform User Acceptance Testing (UAT)*.
+Beside internal testing, conducting extensive UAT to validate the functionality and user experience from an end-user perspective is always a great idea before opening your system publicly.
 If applicable, ensure the platform's compatibility and optimal performance across various devices and browsers

 ### Search Engine Optimization (SEO) ###

 - *Make sure the SEO strategy and plan are defined.*
   - *Redirects*.
 If you are migrating from another shop or project to Spryker, that is, the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
 Check with your SEO experts on the strategy for your content and search engine results.
   - *Best practices*.
-Make sure that best practices are implemented.
+Make sure that best practices are reviewed and implemented where applicable.
 See [Basic SEO techniques to use in your project](/https://docs.spryker.com/docs/scos/dev/best-practices/basic-seo-techniques-to-use-in-your-project.html)

 ### Training ###